-The retail and commercial component of the proposed development includes a 2,800sqm GFA supermarket, around 3,220sqm of specialty retail / commercial floorspace and around 290sqm of commercial floorspace.
-This will accompany some 400 residential apartments.
+The retail and commercial component of the proposed development includes up to 3,000sqm of retail space, around 290sqm of commercial floorspace and some 400 residential apartments.
+The earlier plan for a 2,800sqm full-line supermarket has been abandoned.

 The DGRs for this project were issued in March 2009.
 The Environmental Assessment for the site was prepared by Planning Ingenuity for Lewisham Estates Pty Ltd (the proponent) in October 2010.
 The exhibition period commenced in November 2010 and concluded in January 2011.
-The proponent is currently reviewing submissions.